mhr3/redis-visualize/README.md

-Redis Scanner
+Redis Visualizer
 =====================

-Redis scanner is an utility to sample and visualise keys in your Redis instance.
+Redis visualizer is an utility to sample and visualise keys in your Redis instance.

 Using it is pretty straightforward, run it using:

-`./redis-scanner.js`
+`./redis-visualize.js`

 This will start a webserver on port 8079, and you can connect to it using your web browser, where you'll be able to specify address and port of the actual